nils-braun/sound_sync/README.md

 You will need python2.7 and the python package *python-alsaaudio*.
 And *python-tk* for running the GUI.

 We need a minimum of three programs to implement this messaging protocol.
+The needed config options can be set in `/etc/sound-sync.conf`.
+A default file can be found under `sound-sync.conf` in this repository.

 * First we need a server to handle all the requests.
 For this run **server.py** on a computer of your choice.
 For me even a Raspberry Pi does the job perfectly well.
 Change the ip address in **clientBase.py** accordingly!
 * Then we need a client to send the audio data to the server.
 Thi sender can run on any computer you like.